gumaerc-testorg/15.343-spring-2002/content/pages/readings.md

 {{< tdopen >}}

 Fannie Mae Diversity Workbook.
 (Skim and consider using as a benchmark against practices in your company.)
-It can be found at: [http://www.fanniemae.com/portal/index.html](http://www.fanniemae.com/portal/index.html)
+It can be found at: {{% resource_link "4a1e8226-43d4-4fed-b551-d64000abe0ef" "http://www.fanniemae.com/portal/index.html" %}}

 {{< tdclose >}}